Combatd/Art_Share_API/README.md

 ### User's Artworks: nested routes
 We want to be able to fetch the Artworks of a particular user.
 For example, you will be able to get user 1's artworks through ```GET /users/1/artworks```, user 2's through ```GET /users/2/artworks```, etc.

+## Last Phase with Comments
+* The ```CommentsController``` should have create, destroy, and index actions.
+* In order to retrieve comments for an artwork or a user we want our index action to handle some additional params.
+  *  ```user_id``` or an ```artwork_id```
+It should now be possible to make GET requests to CommentsController#index and depending on the params provided either return comments made by a particular user or comments made on a particular piece of artwork.